kmrgaurav11235/CTCI/SystemDesign/Problems/SDP_05_Uber.md

 * Since each cell has an *CellId*, the *CellId* is used as a sharding key.
 When a location comes in from Supply Service, the *CellId* for the location is determined.
 The location of the supply is updated and it is then sent out to a few replicas.
 * The system filters all cabs by rider's GPS location data to get nearby cabs that meet riders requirements.
 Using the CellIds from the circular-area, all the relevant shards are contacted to return supply data.
-* Then the list and requirements are sent to Routing/ETA Service to compute the ETA of how nearby they are by the road system (not geographically).
+* Then the list and requirements are sent to ETA Calculator to compute the ETA of how nearby they are by the road system (not geographically).
-* Routing Service sorts them by ETA then sends response back to Supply Service to offer the ride to the drivers in the same order.
+* ETA Calculator sorts them by ETA then sends response back to offer the ride to the drivers in the same order.
-* The Client server communication can happen over WebSockets (see Chat Messaging System).
+* The Client-Server communication can happen over WebSockets (see Chat Messaging System).

+### How Uber builds the Map?
+#### Trace coverage
+* Trace coverage identifies missing road segments or incorrect road geometry.
+* The computation uses two inputs: map data under testing and historic GPS traces of all Uber rides taken over a certain period of time.
+* We overlay those GPS traces onto the map, comparing and matching them with road segments.
+* If we find GPS traces where no road is shown, we can infer that our map is missing a road segment and take steps to fix the deficiency.

+#### Preferred access (pick-up) point accuracy
+* Pick-up points are an extremely important metric to the rider experience, especially at large venues such as airports and stadiums.
+* For this metric, we compute the distance of an address or place's location from all actual pick-up and drop-off points used by drivers.
+* We then set the closest actual location to be the preferred access point for the said location pin.
+* When a rider requests the location indicated by the map pin, the map guides the driver to the preferred access point.
+* We continually compute this metric with the latest actual pick-up and drop-off locations to ensure the freshness and accuracy of the suggested preferred access points.

 ### ETA Calculator
+* We need to calculate ETAs to decide the how far each driver is from rider.
-* We need to show the pickup ETA to users once their ride has been dispatched by taking factors such as route and traffic into account.
+* Also, we need to show the pickup ETA to users once their ride has been dispatched.
+* Lastly, after the ride is started, we also show the ETA to destination.
+* If we are calculating ETAs to assign driver to a rider, we should track the cabs which are ready for customers but also the cabs that are about to finish a ride.
+* It is better to allocate a cab which is about to finish a trip near the rider than the cab which is far away from the rider.
+Sometimes, we can consider revising the route of an ongoing trip because some cab near to demand came online.

+### How ETAs are calculated?
 * The two primary components of estimating an ETA given an origin and destination on a road network include:
   1. Computing the route from origin to destination with the least cost (which is a function of time & distance)
   2. Estimate the time taken to traverse the route.
 * We can start by representing the physical map by a graphical representation to facilitate route computation.
 We do this by modeling every intersection by node and each road segment by a directed edge.
+* Concepts such as one-way streets, turn restrictions, turn costs, and speed limits are modeled in the graph as well.
 * We can use routing algorithms such as Dijkstra’s algorithm to find the shortest path between source and destination.
 However, the caveat associated with using Dijkstra’s algorithm is that the time to find the shortest path for 'N' nodes is O(N log N), which renders this approach infeasible for the scale at which these ride-hailing platforms function.
 * We can solve this problem by partitioning the entire graph, pre-computing the best path within partitions, and interacting with just the boundaries of the partitions.
 This approach can help in significantly reducing the time complexity.
+* Another way is [OSRM](https://en.wikipedia.org/wiki/Open_Source_Routing_Machine).
+It is based on [Contraction Hierarchies](https://en.wikipedia.org/wiki/Contraction_hierarchies).
+Systems based on contraction hierarchies achieve fast performance — taking just a few milliseconds to compute a route — by preprocessing the routing graph.
 * Once we are aware of the optimal route, we find the estimated time to traverse the road segment by taking traffic into account.
 This is a function of time, weather, and real-life events.
+* We can use Google Maps APIs and historical travel times to calculate the ETA.
+* We can also use Driver's GPS location data to predict traffic condition at any given road, as there are many uber cabs on the road which is sending GPS locations every 5 seconds.
 * We use this traffic information to populate the edge weights on the graph.

-## How Cabs sends location and how are these saved?
-* Since these locations come every 5 seconds from a lot of Cabs, we need a efficient mechanism to save the location.
-* Apache Kafka is used as the data hub.
-Cabs uses Kafka's APIs to send there accurate GPS locations to the data-center.
-* Once the GPS locations are loaded to Kafka they are slowly persisted to the main memory of the respective worker nodes.
-They are also sent to the DB when the trip is happening.

-## How do Maps and Routing work?
-Before Uber launches operations in a new area, we define and onboard a new region to our map technology stack.
-Inside this map region, we define sub-regions labeled with grades A, B, AB, and C, as follows:
-1. **Grade A:** A subregion of Uber Territory covering urban centers and commute areas that makeup approximately 90 percent of all expected Uber traffic.
-With that in mind, it is of critical importance to ensure the highest map quality of grade A map regions.
-2. **Grade B:** A subregion of Uber Territory covering rural and suburban areas that might be less populated or less traveled by Uber customers.
-3. **Grade AB:** A union of grade A and B subregions.
-4. **Grade C:** A set of highway corridors connecting various Uber Territories.

-## How Uber builds the Map?
-### Trace coverage
-* Trace coverage identifies missing road segments or incorrect road geometry.
-* The computation uses two inputs: map data under testing and historic GPS traces of all Uber rides taken over a certain period of time.
-* We overlay those GPS traces onto the map, comparing and matching them with road segments.
-* If we find GPS traces where no road is shown, we can infer that our map is missing a road segment and take steps to fix the deficiency.

-### Preferred access (pick-up) point accuracy
-* Pick-up points are an extremely important metric to the rider experience, especially at large venues such as airports and stadiums.
-* For this metric, we compute the distance of an address or place's location from all actual pick-up and drop-off points used by drivers.
-* We then set the closest actual location to be the preferred access point for the said location pin.
-* When a rider requests the location indicated by the map pin, the map guides the driver to the preferred access point.
-* We continually compute this metric with the latest actual pick-up and drop-off locations to ensure the freshness and accuracy of the suggested preferred access points.

-## How ETAs are calculated?
-* DISCO should track the cabs which are ready for customers but also the cabs that are about to finish a ride.
-* It is better to allocate a cab which is about to finish a trip near the rider than the cab which is far away from the rider.
-Sometimes, we can consider revising the route of an ongoing trip because some cab near to demand came online.
-* We can use Google Maps APIs and historical travel times to calculate ETAs.
-* We can also use Driver's GPS location data to predict traffic condition at any given road, as there are many uber cabs on the road which is sending GPS locations every 5 seconds.
-* The whole road network is modeled as a graph.
-Nodes represent intersections, and edges represent road segments.
-The edge weights represent a metric of interest: often either the road segment distance or the time take it takes to travel through it.
-Concepts such as one-way streets, turn restrictions, turn costs, and speed limits are modeled in the graph as well.
-* One way to find the best route is the Dijkstra’s search algorithm.
-* [OSRM](https://en.wikipedia.org/wiki/Open_Source_Routing_Machine) is based on [Contraction Hierarchies](https://en.wikipedia.org/wiki/Contraction_hierarchies).
-Systems based on contraction hierarchies achieve fast performance — taking just a few milliseconds to compute a route — by preprocessing the routing graph.

 ## On-Trip/Post-Trip Component
 * This component handles the processes which are involved from start to completion of the trip.